Composite Short-path Nonadiabatic Holonomic Quantum Gates: UNIVERSAL SINGLE-QUBIT HOLONOMIC GATES

-Different approaches of NHQC depend on different choices of the orthogonal basis functions $|\Psi_{k}(t)\rangle$.
-A typical operation is that the Hamiltonian is fixed, so that $|\Psi_{k}(t)\rangle$ are usually chosen as eigenstates of the corresponding Hamiltonian \cite{Sjoqvist2012}.
-Another way is the invariant-based engineering, i.e., $|\Psi_{k}(t)\rangle$ are the eigenstates of the invariant of an assumed Hamiltonian \cite{liubj2019}.
-In terms of our goal, constructing the gates for NHQC, there are two conditions that we have to follow \cite{Sjoqvist2012, xu2012}: the cyclic and parallel transport conditions.
-According to these two conditions, we choose a set of auxiliary vectors $\{|\mu_k(t)\rangle \}_{k=1}^{L+1}$ with $|\mu_k(\tau)\rangle =|\mu_k(0)\rangle$ to denote a set of bases in the $L$+1-dimensional Hilbert space, which do not need to satisfy the Schr\"{o}dinger equation.
+{Different approaches depend on different choices of the orthogonal basis functions $|\Psi_{k}(t)\rangle$ \cite{Odelin2019}.
+For example, the invariant-based engineering, $|\Psi_{k}(t)\rangle$ can be constructed by the eigenstates of the invariant of an assumed Hamiltonian.
+More generally, $|\Psi_{k}(t)\rangle$ can be convenient functions according to one's need.} In terms of our goal, constructing the gates for NHQC, there are two conditions that we have to follow \cite{Sjoqvist2012, xu2012}: the cyclic and parallel transport conditions.
+According to these two conditions, {we choose a set of time-dependent auxiliary vectors $\{|\mu_k(t)\rangle \}_{k=1}^{L+1}$ with $|\mu_k(\tau)\rangle =|\mu_k(0)\rangle$ to denote a set of bases in the $L$+1-dimensional Hilbert space,} which do not need to satisfy the Schr\"{o}dinger equation.
+Here, $\tau$ is the period of evolution.
 We then set the evolution states in the $L$+1-dimensional quantum system as

 where the coefficient $C_{ik}(t)$ is a matrix element of a $L\times L$ matrix $C(t)= \mathcal{T} e^{i\int_{0}^{t}A(t^{'})dt^{'}}$ with $C_{ik}(0)=\delta_{ik}$ and $\mathcal{T}$ being the time-ordering operator; $A_{ij}(t)=i\langle\mu_{i}(t)|\dot{\mu}_{j}(t)\rangle$ and $\zeta (t)$ is a time-dependent real function with $\zeta (0)=0$.